-How to Install Presto on a Cluster and Query Distributed Data on Apache Hive and HDFS17 Oct 2020
+How to Install Presto or Trino on a Cluster and Query Distributed Data on Apache Hive and HDFS17 Oct 2020

 Presto is an open source distibruted query engine built for Big Data enabling high performance SQL access to a large variety of data sources including HDFS, PostgreSQL, MySQL, Cassandra, MongoDB, Elasticsearch and Kafka among others.